 The Law for Dummies book provides an easy-to-understand overview of everyday legal issues.
-This is the place to start if you genuinely don’t know anything about the law.
+This is the place to start if you know nothing about the law.
 Although this book won’t help you specifically with running your private investigation business, it will introduce you to the law.
 Its content focuses more on everyday legal issues such as protecting your family, money, and rights.

 Questions and Comments